abhurtun/Blog/enzyme_tdd.md

 ## Getting Started

-Let’s start a project from scratch by creating a clean `npm` package by running `npm init -y`.
+Let’s start a project from scratch by downloading and installing the latest version of [node](https://nodejs.org/en/download/).

-The structure for this project will be the usual application structure: our code will live in the `src` folder and our tests will live under the `test` folder.
+The structure for this project will be the usual application structure: project in a folder of your choice, our code will live in the `src` folder and our tests will live under the `test` folder.
 Setting up our structure, then:

-`mkdir src dist test`
+`mkdir src test`

 And our initial files: